parthgoe1/Navigation-System-For-Blind/README.md

 </br>
 SixthDetection.ipynb is without the GPS and is self sufficient Python file.</br>
 </br>
-SeventhDetection.ipynb has GPS included and needs
+SeventhDetection.ipynb has GPS included and needs Location.ipynb and url.txt to run.